ananyaswadia/Bitwise-operators-in-CPP/README.md

 6. '>>' - Right Shift	- Shifts bits to the right (drops bits from the right).

-Conclusion: Bitwise operators work on binary functions and we learnt how to implement them in C++.
+✅Conclusion: Bitwise operators work on binary functions and we learnt how to implement them in C++.